Claims against the Estate

 • the deceased made their will when they were under a delusion; or

-• there was pressure on the deceased when they made the will, etc.
+• there was pressure on the deceased when they were making the will, etc.

 Unhappy beneficiaries or family members may also claim that they should have been left something or that they should have been given a greater gift from the will.
 In these circumstances you, as executor, must obtain legal advice and not make any comment to the claimants until you get that legal advice.

-Sometimes the executors themselves may wish to challenge the will and make a claim against the estate.
-If this situation arises you should inform your solicitor immediately in order that you avoid ending up in a conflict of interests and becoming personally liable for damages.
+Sometimes the executors may wish to challenge the will themselves and make a claim against the estate.
+If this situation arises you should inform your solicitor immediately in order to avoid ending up in a conflict of interests and becoming personally liable for damages.